 2) We will involve the entire faculty, not just selected individuals.
 The faculty is the most critical part of the team.
 Administrations change and students cycle through with regularity.
 The faculty is more stable and has the greatest influence in hiring/retention of faculty, admission of students and establishment of curriculum.

 3) We will engage students.
 A survey by the American Council on Education indicates that college presidents are putting more emphasis on diversity-related curricular reforms because students say it is important to them.

 4) We will have the tough conversations.
 We are ready to discuss diversity and inclusion issues openly with students, faculty and administration.
 It is difficult to address student concerns without a full understanding of the underlying issues.
 We must also realize that it is rarely possible to achieve changes as quickly as students would like.
 Regular communication is essential at all times.

 5) We will hold people accountable.
 Diversity and inclusion goals do not end with a mission statement.
 They begin with one.
 We are in this together.
 Success or failure is our responsibility.

 The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, sex, gender, age, color, religion, national origin, disability, sexual orientation, genetics, veteran status, pregnancy, childbirth or related medical conditions.

-The USC Office of Diversity and Inclusion is dedicated to creating the most positive and supportive environment possible for students, faculty and staff.
+The UofSC Office of Diversity and Inclusion is dedicated to creating the most positive and supportive environment possible for students, faculty and staff.